 The total of the reconciliation items decreased to a loss of \$192.6 million (2010: a profit of \$297.3 million).
 This is caused by mark-to-market fair value movement of financial instruments (a loss of \$147.0 million) and release of foreign currency translation reserve of \$47.6m.
-The prior year comparative included the revaluation of the US Seniors Housing Portfolio up to the selling price (\$245.9 million gain).
+Prior year comparative included revaluation of US Senior Housing Portfolio up to the selling price (\$245.9 million gain).